alphagov/govuk-prototype-kit-docs/docs/v13/documentation/configure-plugin.md

 }
 ```

-In this example, if you add `{% extends “somePlugin/layouts/main.njk” %}` to a page then Nunjucks will search for a matching file inside the plugin folder (`/nunjucks/somePlugin/layouts/main.njk`).
+In this example, if you add `{% raw %}{% extends “somePlugin/layouts/main.njk” %}{% endraw %}` to a page then Nunjucks will search for a matching file inside the plugin folder (`/nunjucks/somePlugin/layouts/main.njk`).

 Inside your Nunjucks path folder you need a folder named the same as your namespace (`somePlugin`).
 This lets users know which plugin they’re getting the include or layout from.